Coffee Farming: Expert Coffee Land Management Tips

 However, deciding what kind of barrier is best for coffee land is based on some general principles:

 • Conservation or development of existing flora.
-If the soil is very steep, the trees that have already grown there or the plants you plant new will protect the soil from landslides.
+If the soil is very steep, the trees that have already grown there or the plants you plant new will protect the earth from landslides.
 Grasses and plants with strong roots will help hold the soil and water, so always take advantage of the available flora.

 Some models of biological barriers incorporate mechanics